tor7/b2bExchange/README.md

 Blockchain Australia proposes a exchange protocol to exchange coins for fiat within the Blockchain Australia ecosystem.
 Blockchain Australia will underwrite the transactions.

-## Overview
+## Work flow

 Blockchain Australias market API holds not order book.
 It simply orchestrates the API requests to businesses APIs.
-Their API must adhear to the below specificaiton.
+Their API must adhear to the below specification.

+1. Buyer looking to fill a BTC order.
-1. Buyer is looking for some BTC.
-They call the Blockchain Australia API.
+2. A HTTP GET request is made to the the Blockchain Australia API.
-2. Blockchain Australia verfies that request has come from a registered Blockchain Australia business.
+3. Blockchain Australia verfies that request has come from a registered Blockchain Australia business.
-3. The BA API then calls the 3rd parties API
+4. The BA API then calls the 3rd parties API getting their amount on offer and their price.
-4. Signatures are ESCDSA
+5. A collection of offers is returned to the buyer.
+6. The buyer the submits a HTTP POST to the api with the order details.
+7. The BA API then POST to the sellers api with the order details.
+8. The seller then releases the coins to the address the BA has on file for the buyer.
+9. BA sends cash to the sellers account that is on file.
+10. BA invoices the buyer on 7 day terms.

 ## Version 1